mamamia5x/HTML5-Compiler/readme.md

 My goal is to make it web based, but also work if you download it.
 The old one worked online, but the site would write it to the same global file.

+The Beta site, which is where I test new features, can be found [here](https://HTML-JS-CSS-Compiler.mamamia5x.repl.co).

 ## Version History
 #### V.0.1.0
 * Initial Release